Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Though a common promise, distribution to major bookstores isn’t as easy to achieve as it sounds.
 Traditional publishers have sales representatives with the negotiation skills, reputation, and connections needed to get your book to big chains; the same can’t be said for vanity presses.

 Instead, they will probably list your book on a distribution service like Ingram.
-This listing allows a wide range of brick-and-mortar shops to order your book, but it doesn’t guarantee actual orders.
+This listing allows a range of brick-and-mortar shops to order your book, but it doesn’t guarantee actual orders.
 Whether you get your book into stores depends on the ties you can establish with booksellers and readers.
-If many readers ask for your book at an independent bookshop, the seller is likely to order the title.
+If many readers ask for your book at an independent bookshop, the seller will likely order the title in.

-From the Big 5 to small boutique presses, every reputable publisher has a team that has ties with booksellers.
+From the Big 5 to small boutique presses, every reputable publisher has a team with ties with booksellers.
 A vanity press won’t.
-They’ll list your book (which you can easily do yourself) and leave the rest to you — all while making you pay through the nose.
+They’ll list your book (which you can easily do yourself) and leave the rest to you while making you pay through the nose.

 They may own your printing rights for years to come